Firas Al-Khatib: Early life

 Al-Khatib began playing football at Al-Karamah SC, he was included in the club's categories U-14, with whom he played for two seasons.
 One of the most important achievements of Al Khatib with youth Al Karamah was the victory of the Republic Cup and the title of the league's top scorer twice 1994–95, 1995–96.
 He then went on to play for Al Karamah U-17 in 1997, where he was crowned with the league title in the same year.

 He also won the top scorer title.
 All this helped the young boy reach the youth team.
 During two seasons with U-19 team, he managed to win the league title and the second scorer.

 Al Karamah

-Al Khatib started his professional career in the Syrian Premier League with Al-Karamah in the Season 1999–2000.
+Al Khatib started his professional career in the Syrian Premier League with Al-Karamah in the 1999–2000 season.
 On 6 October 2000, he scored his first goal in the Syrian Premier League against Al-Futowa which 1–1 finished.
+In the 2000–01 season, he emerged as his club's top scorer, ranking joint-third overall in the league with 14 goals.

 During 2001, he spent two trials in Belgium; first with Gent and the second with Anderlecht.